nolan-h-hamilton/Consenrich/docs/source/modules.rst

   This will generate structured peak calls using the Haar wavelet template at level 3 and significance threshold :math:`\alpha=0.01`.
 Run ``consenrich -h`` for additional options.

-.. admonition:: Fragment Length Estimation and Counting
+.. admonition:: Counting Reads Starts
   :class: tip
   :collapsible: closed

-  * ``samParams.pairedEndMode: 1`` invokes fragment-based counting for paired-end data.
+  To count 5' ends exclusively, set ``samParams.pairedEndMode: 0`` and ``samParams.inferFragmentLength: 0``.

-  * ``samParams.inferFragmentLength: 1`` invokes fragment estimation (for counting) based on maximal lagged cross-correlation between plus/minus strand read counts.
+  Otherwise, for single-end data, the fragment length will be automatically inferred from the data, and for paired-end data, the fragment length will be determined from the aligned insert size.

 .. admonition:: Noise level approximation for heterochromatic or repressive targets